Rita Tanner: Storylines

 Det Insp Patterson (Tony Steedman) investigates the burglary and interviews Rita and Benny about the routine of banking the money and who had the keys to the flat.
 Benny tells Ray and Len that Patterson thinks the keys they and Rita had were used in the robbery.
 Benny sacks Len.
 Rita takes him to task for it.
 Rita tells Len he won't have time to run the yard and be a councillor.
 She makes him buy Ray and Jerry a drink.
 Rita tells a worried Elsie about the night club deal.
 Benny feels life is looking up with the new business venture.
-He gets Rita to support him in a meeting to discuss terms with Jimmy Frazer (John Barrie) and Alan.
-Jimmy, Alan, and Elsie join Rita and Benny.
-Jimmy and Benny agree to be equal partners in the new club venture with Alan looking after Jimmy's interests in his absence.
+He gets Rita to support him in a meeting to discuss terms with attendees Jimmy Frazer (John Barrie) and Al respectively.
+That day, Elsie join Rita and Benny in meeting Jimmy and Al to discuss the terms.
+Jimmy and Benny agree to be equal partners in the new club venture with Al looking after Jimmy's interests in his absence.
 Rita decides to take the job of hostess at the Club, keeping on the Betting Shop as well.
 Mayor Harold Chapman (Frank Crompton) tells Len he's in for a chance of being the next Mayor of Weatherfield and tells him to look out for a suitable Mayoress, insinuating that Rita doesn't cut the mustard.